jason-s-yu/midsets/README.md

 # Modified midsets calculator

 This is a command line utility for calculating midsets.
-Based off of midset - formatting is the same.
+All show dots are converted from one file into a midset file in one go (as opposed to other online tools in which you have to input each one individually)

 ## Building it